by Valerie Mellema

 Exploring ghost towns is a fun, entertaining way to relive aspects of the American West.
-Some ghost towns in the American West such as Oatman, Arizona are not only inhabited, but make the most of their opportunity to capitalize on their town’s former glory.
+Some ghost towns in the American West such as Oatman, Arizona are not only inhabited but make the most of their opportunity to capitalize on their town’s former glory.
 In other cases, ghost towns truly are empty and totally uninhabited, aside from archaeologists and occasional tourists passing through.
-Such is the case high in the hills of west central Montana, where the historic ghost town of Garnet is located.
+Such is the case high in the hills of west-central Montana, where the historic ghost town of Garnet is located.

 It is situated in a remote valley located at the head of First Chance Creek, 6,000 feet up in the green pine forested mountains east of Missoula.
 Garnet has an isolated feel to it and is not heavily touristed or commercialized.
-As you might expect (especially when you see it), Garnet has a reputation of being a haunted ghost towns.
+As you might expect (especially when you see it), Garnet has a reputation of being a haunted ghost town.

 Garnet dates back to the turn to the 20th century.
 It was named for the semi-precious garnet rock first mined there before gold was found.
 Like most mining towns, Garnet wasn’t built to last, yet over a century later, buildings lacking foundations still stand.

 Placer mining was practiced around the area later to be established as Garnet in the 1860s, and gold was found at the First Chance Gulch in 1865.
 Miners worked about 50 mines in the vicinity.
 Garnet dates back to 1895, but it wasn’t until an abundant strike at the Nancy Hanks Mine that the town began to boom.
 In 1896, the Nancy Hanks Mine produced $690,000, and the boom continued throughout the 1890s as mining companies rolled into Garnet.